chaos-polymtl/lethe/doc/source/parameters/cfd/cfd.rst

     # Subdivision of mesh cell in postprocessing
     set subdivision                  = 1

-    # Time step value
+    # End time value of the simulation
     set time end                     = 1

     # Time step value
     set time step                    = 1.
   end

 * The ``group files`` parameter controls the number of vtu files generated in a parallel simulation.
-This parameters allows to reduce the number of files generated when the simulation is ran with a large number of processors.
+This parameter allows to reduce the number of files generated when the simulation is run with a large number of processors.
 Setting group files to 1 ensures that there is a single vtu file generated.
 In this case, the file is written using MPI IO functionalities.
 The value for this parameter should always be a compromise between keeping a low number of files but preventing excessive MPI communications.
 We have found that the default value of 1 does not have a significant impact on performance on Compute Canada clusters.

-* The ``method`` parameter controls the time-stepping method use.
+* The ``method`` parameter controls the time-stepping method used.
 The available options are:
     * ``steady`` (steady-state simulation)
     * ``steady-bdf`` (steady-state simulation using adjoint time stepping with a bdf1 scheme)
     * ``bdf1`` (1st order backward differentiation)